Home / Guides / How to Replace Toner

 • "Toner Low" — Order Now, Print On

-This typically appears with hundreds of pages of life remaining — sometimes more, since estimates assume average coverage and most office documents are lighter than average.
+This message often appears before the cartridge is empty because the device is estimating remaining life from page counts, coverage, and cartridge data.
 The right response: order the replacement today, keep printing normally, and swap when quality actually degrades or the machine stops.

 • Prints Fading?
 The Rock-and-Roll Trick

 When output turns light or streaky-faint, remove the cartridge and gently rock it side to side five or six times to redistribute the remaining powder, then reinstall.
-This routinely recovers days of normal printing while the replacement is in transit.
+This can temporarily improve output while a replacement is being arranged.
 (Rock horizontally — don't shake it vertically, and don't touch the drum surface or roller on the underside.)

 • "Replace Toner" / Hard Stop — Swap Time